-We estimate delivering every action in this plan to its fullest extent would cost £824m - £1,124bn (at 2022 prices).
+We estimate delivering every action in this plan to its fullest extent would cost £824M - £1,124BN (at 2022 prices).
+Appendix 4 provides more details on how we have costed the plan.

 Our delivery programme will be determined by how much funding we can secure for this work.
 As with the current, funded investment programme, most of the funding for the plan will be sought through external funding bids.
 The main funding sources currently available for the delivery of active travel investment are (as of January 2023):